-If successful applicants to the program have worked as a pharmacist in a hospital pharmacy dispensary for at least 6 months full-time in the 6 months preceding residency commencement and are able to provide documentation that the related CPRB competencies have been previously met, please contact the Program Coordinator immediately after acceptance into the residency program.
-Information will be verified with your previous Supervisor to determine if you qualify for a Distribution rotation exemption.
-The distribution rotation may be replaced by a non-direct-patient care rotation such as Medication Quality and Safety, Medication Use Evaluation or Clinical Research.
+If successful applicants to the program have worked as a pharmacist in a hospital pharmacy dispensary for at least 1 month full-time in the 6 months preceding residency commencement and are able to provide documentation that the related CPRB competencies have been previously met, please contact the Program Coordinator immediately after acceptance into the residency program.
+If scheduling permits, the required distribution rotation may be replaced by a non-direct-patient care rotation such as Medication Quality and Safety, Medication Use Evaluation or Clinical Research.

-Successful applicants who have completed learning objectives or rotations within a CPRBaccredited residency program within the past 24 months of their program start date may request prior credit for learning.
+Successful applicants who have completed learning objectives or rotations within a CPRB-accredited residency program within the past 24 months of their program start date may request prior credit for learning.
 The Program Coordinator will evaluate the request within the scope of CPRB Standard 2.2.1 R(6).